microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 [![Prompt Engineering Fundamentals](./img/04-lesson-banner.png)](https://youtu.be/r2ItK3UMVTk)

 How you write your prompt to the LLM matters, a carefully crafted prompt can achieve achieve a better result than one that isn't.
 But what even are these concepts, prompt, prompt engineering and how do I improve what I send to the LLM?
-Questions like these is what this chapter and the upcoming chapter is looking to answer.
+Questions like these are what this chapter and the upcoming chapter are looking to answer.

 _Generative AI_ is capable of creating new content (e.g., text, images, audio, code etc.) in response to user requests.
 It achieves this using _Large Language Models_ (LLMs) like OpenAI's GPT ("Generative Pre-trained Transformer") series that are trained for using natural language and code.